nehaljwani/team.exiv2.org/book/IMaEA.md

 I suspect the proliferation of formats is caused by the hardware engineers.
 When hardware people start a new project, they copy the CAD files from the last project and proceed from there.
 They don't worry about back-porting changes or compatibility.
 We have to live with this mess.

 There is also the issue of patents.
 It's unclear if it's legal to read an ISOBMFF file which is used by Apple to store Heif files.
 I believe it is legal to read ISOBMFF files.
-It's illegal to reverse engineer the H.264 codec which is used to encrypt the image in a HEIF.
+It's illegal to reverse engineer the proprietary encoded data stored in the mdat box a HEIF.
 Metadata is occasionally compressed (PNG), encrypted (Nikon) or ciphered (Sony).

 Here is a useful WikiPedia site that summarises file formats: [https://en.wikipedia.org/wiki/Comparison\_of\_graphics\_file\_formats](https://en.wikipedia.org/wiki/Comparison_of_graphics_file_formats)